MongoDB (NASDAQ:MDB) Updates Q1 2023 Earnings Guidance

-Several research analysts have recently weighed in on the stock.
+A number of equities research analysts recently commented on the stock.
+Morgan Stanley decreased their target price on shares of MongoDB from $633.00 to $475.00 and set an overweight rating for the company in a research report on Wednesday, March 16th.
+Citigroup boosted their target price on MongoDB from $526.00 to $660.00 and gave the company a buy rating in a report on Tuesday, December 7th.
 Royal Bank of Canada started coverage on shares of MongoDB in a research note on Tuesday, March 1st.
-They set an outperform rating and a $505.00 price objective on the stock.
-Morgan Stanley reduced their price objective on shares of MongoDB from $633.00 to $475.00 and set an overweight rating for the company in a research report on Wednesday, March 16th.
-Canaccord Genuity Group dropped their price objective on shares of MongoDB from $560.00 to $400.00 in a research report on Wednesday, March 9th. lifted their target price on shares of MongoDB from $475.00 to $560.00 and gave the stock a buy rating in a report on Tuesday, December 7th.
-They noted that the move was a valuation call.
-Finally, Citigroup lifted their price target on MongoDB from $526.00 to $660.00 and gave the stock a buy rating in a report on Tuesday, December 7th.
+They set an outperform rating and a $505.00 price target on the stock.
+Stifel Nicolaus dropped their price objective on shares of MongoDB from $550.00 to $425.00 in a research report on Wednesday, March 9th.
+Finally, Needham & Company LLC reduced their price objective on shares of MongoDB from $626.00 to $362.00 and set a buy rating on the stock in a research note on Wednesday, March 9th.
 One analyst has rated the stock with a sell rating, one has assigned a hold rating and fifteen have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $496.72.
+According to data from MarketBeat, MongoDB currently has a consensus rating of Buy and a consensus target price of $496.72.

-In related news, CFO Michael Lawrence Gordon sold 6,480 shares of the company’s stock in a transaction that occurred on Monday, January 3rd.
-The shares were sold at an average price of $515.06, for a total transaction of $3,337,588.80.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CEO Dev Ittycheria sold 45,056 shares of the company’s stock in a transaction on Tuesday, January 11th.
-The stock was sold at an average price of $449.00, for a total transaction of $20,230,144.00.
+In other news, insider Thomas Bull sold 2,500 shares of the company’s stock in a transaction on Thursday, March 31st.
+The stock was sold at an average price of $444.14, for a total value of $1,110,350.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Hope F. Cochran sold 1,000 shares of the company’s stock in a transaction dated Wednesday, March 30th.
+The shares were sold at an average price of $429.30, for a total transaction of $429,300.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 180,362 shares of company stock valued at $75,246,152.
+In the last ninety days, insiders have sold 160,782 shares of company stock valued at $65,112,193.
 Corporate insiders own 7.40% of the company’s stock.

-Several large investors have recently modified their holdings of MDB.
-Metropolitan Life Insurance Co NY increased its stake in MongoDB by 1.7% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 4,225 shares of the company’s stock valued at $2,237,000 after acquiring an additional 69 shares during the last quarter.
-Vident Investment Advisory LLC grew its position in MongoDB by 2.9% during the fourth quarter.
-Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock valued at $1,582,000 after acquiring an additional 85 shares during the last quarter.
-Advisors Asset Management Inc. raised its stake in shares of MongoDB by 16.5% during the fourth quarter.
-Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock worth $866,000 after acquiring an additional 232 shares in the last quarter.
-The Manufacturers Life Insurance Company raised its position in MongoDB by 28.8% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock worth $805,000 after purchasing an additional 338 shares during the period.
-Finally, NewEdge Advisors LLC bought a new stake in MongoDB in the fourth quarter worth $372,000.
-89.57% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+NewEdge Advisors LLC bought a new position in MongoDB during the fourth quarter valued at about $372,000.
+Comerica Bank acquired a new position in MongoDB during the 4th quarter worth $381,000.
+The Manufacturers Life Insurance Company boosted its holdings in MongoDB by 28.8% during the fourth quarter.
+The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock valued at $805,000 after acquiring an additional 338 shares during the period.
+Advisors Asset Management Inc. grew its position in shares of MongoDB by 16.5% in the fourth quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock valued at $866,000 after purchasing an additional 232 shares during the last quarter.
+Finally, Vident Investment Advisory LLC lifted its position in shares of MongoDB by 2.9% during the 4th quarter.
+Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock worth $1,582,000 after purchasing an additional 85 shares during the last quarter.
+89.57% of the stock is owned by institutional investors.

 MongoDB, Inc engages in the development and provision of a general-purpose database platform.
 The firm’s products include MongoDB Enterprise Advanced, MongoDB Atlas and Community Server.
 It also offers professional services including consulting and training.
 The company was founded by Eliot Horowitz, Dwight A.